TimAstier/react-roguelike/ROADMAP.md

 - [x] Player stats
 - [ ] Seed map with RNG
 - [ ] Fix can see through diagonal walls
+- [ ] Fix interaction text showing when mouse hovers as consequence of player movement
 - [ ] Why can see more on the left side at the end of corridors?
 - [ ] Doors
 - [ ] Improve generateLevel